sso

 Usage

-For full service configuration details, refer to the sso role README.
+For full service configuration details, refer to the sso_quarkus role README or the sso role README.

 Install from controller node (offline)